matthewfeickert/reproducible-ml-workflows/episodes/pixi-intro.md

 pixi shell --environment dev
 ```

-::: caution
+::: callout

-The `pixi workspace` CLI can also be used to add existing `featues` to environments, but a feature needs to be defined before it can be added to the manifest
+The `pixi workspace` CLI can also be used to add existing features to environments, but a feature needs to be defined before it can be added to the manifest

 ```bash
 pixi add --feature dev pre-commit